 Here are the five most common symptoms of a loose alternator belt.

-If you are driving your vehicle and suddenly notice the headlights flickering or cabin lights inside the vehicle dimming, this could mean you either have a battery or alternator issue.
+If you are driving your vehicle and suddenly notice the headlights flickering or dimming or cabin lights inside the vehicle dimming, this could mean you either have a battery or alternator issue.

 2) Vehicle Stalls